SpiritualForest/servicemanual/README.md

 Passing an empty request body will result in a **400 "bad request"** response.

-Passing unknown properties, or properties with malformed or incorrect values, in the request body, will result in a **400 "bad request"** response.
+Passing unknown properties, or properties with malformed or incorrect values (including null), in the request body, will result in a **400 "bad request"** response.

 When attempting to modify the _deviceId_ of a task, if the device doesn't exist in the database, a **404 "device not found"** response will be retured.